 Graduates who earn a BS in Computer Science will be able to:

-Demonstrate understanding of various aspects of computing environments, including hardware organizations, programming languages and paradigms, operating systems, and other computing tools.
+Demonstrate an understanding of various aspects of computing environments, including hardware organizations, programming languages and paradigms, operating systems, and other computing tools.

 Master the fundamental concepts of computer programming, including data models and abstraction, control structures, symbolic logic, algorithmic thinking and testing and debugging with various computing environments.